 So when Wiese heard about Rally Around Us, an easy and effective digital fundraising platform for athletics, she approached it with a “nothing to lose” attitude.
 The Eagles, who had gone from winning just five games four years ago to claiming the sectional championship last year, had fallen short of their fundraising goal over the summer.
 They were hoping to raise money for new uniforms and hopefully, a trip to the state tournament.

 A new approach to fundraising

 Wiese said that getting started with Rally Around Us was easy.
-The team created a highlight video explaining what they were raising money for and sent it to 1,100 of their friends and family members.
+The team created a highlight video explaining what they were raising money for and sent it to over 1,000 of their friends and family members.
 Supporters could help the team by donating, leaving an encouraging comment or sharing the fundraising campaign on their social media accounts.
-By crowdfunding online, the Eagles increased their reach to contacts both inside the community and outside the state lines.
+By crowdfunding online, the Eagles increased their reach to contacts both inside the community and outside of state lines.